 Attachment to Ontario Regulation 381/07 of the PSOA Act, 2006

-As an agency of the Ministry of Tourism, Culture and Sport, the Ontario Arts Council, is subject to the Government of Ontario’s Management Board of Cabinet Directives, specifically, the Agencies & Appointments Directive.
+As an agency of the Ministry of Heritage, Sport, Tourism and Culture Industries, the Ontario Arts Council, is subject to the Government of Ontario’s Management Board of Cabinet Directives, specifically, the Agencies & Appointments Directive.
 To fulfil this directive, the Ontario Arts Council has posted the following documents: